-Mt Longonot is a fantastic hike with amazing views.
+Mt Longonot is a fantastic site with amazing views.
 It’s tiresome going up and you might give in to the temptation of quiting halfway.
 It will certainly test your endurance, but the views at the top are well worth it.
 Also the person or people you’re with, influence the whole experience a lot.
 You will want to win when you’re in the company of people who make your heart beat even when it wants to stop.
 So yeah, it was wonderful.

 We did our first night out at Churchill Show, Garden City that same year on 31st December.
 I have always been an easy audience.
 I’m expecially a big fan of MC Jessy.
 I laughed that night until my stomach hurt.
 January 2019, I decided to go back to school.
 I enrolled at a college along Thika Road.
 We were now dating.
 I was a happy 22 year old las with a ballet of expectation from this relationship.
 I knew I had met my perfect match.
 I would go home every weekend just so we could hook up.
 His house was my second home.
 I cleaned, cooked and made sure the house was in order before going back to school.
 One time I found a pair of earrings and a set of a girl’s clothes.
 I asked about it and he said they were his sister’s.
 We always buy that bullsh*t until it’s too late.
 Then another time he posted a girl on his WhatsApp status wishing her a happy birthday.
 I felt things rumbling in my stomach but I ignored them.
 I spent the week at his place away from school just trying to get my hands on things.
 May be trying to convience my intuition that it was only being paranoid.

 This other time, he posted the same chiq on his Instagram and even tagged her.
 Again my inner person told me things.
 This time I listened.
 I didn’t ask about it though.
 I loved this dude and I didn’t want to fight with him or anything, over some baseless paranoia.
-Also I guess I didn’t know how I was going to take it had my guts been right.
+Also, I guess I didn’t know how I was going to take it had my guts been right.
 I decided to be the FBI myself.
 I started stalking this chiq.
 Even though she hadn’t posted him anywhere on her feeds, I was very skeptical of their relationship at this point and so, I kept guard just in case she decided to do so some day.

 February, Valentine’s week, I got myself a red dress.
+At his request.
 My nails and hair were on check.
 We had planned we would spend the day indoors as it was our par for the course.
 Indoors with him were just awesome.
 On 13th, he didn’t talk to me.
 I called him severally and even left messages but no response was forth coming.
 My stomach rumbled again.
 I don’t know why my stomach does this whenever my heart is wounded.
 On 14th and 15th his phone was off.

 What a waste of red a dress mann!
 How did that make you feel?